August2019

 These creatures can be pulled and squished.
 They stick to surfaces and once they have lost their stick, they just need to be washed to work again.
 Available in four different creatures but sold individually

-If you haven’t already stocked up on some fun stationery for your child, check out this blog post.
+If you haven’t already stocked up on some fun stationery for your child, check out this blog post or, if you are looking for specific toys for children with special needs, you’ll find them here.

 Thanks for reading and supporting my small, Irish business,